neurotechuoft/Biosignals-Board/code/gui/README.md

 All functionality stuff is in app.py , everything scrolling plot related is in plotter.py

+Still some functionality errors with pyqtgraph's Power Spectrum feature.

 ## Dependency

-In order to launch the app, we need to install the `pyqt5` and `pyqtgraph` library.
+In order to launch the app, we need to install the `pyqt5`. (pyqtgraph included)

 ### Installing dependencies on an Ubuntu/Debian systems

 Run the followings in the terminal:
-`sudo apt-get install python pip python-qt5 && sudo -H pip install --upgrade pip pyqtgraph`
+`sudo apt-get install python pip python-qt5 (&& sudo -H pip install --upgrade pip pyqtgraph`)

 ### Installing dependencies on the macOS systems